cabralitoo/edukernel/README.md

-to run on linux/ubuntu just do:
+to run on linux just do:

 ```
 make